Bohumín arson attack: Sentencing

 On 30 November 2021, the County Court in Ostrava accepted a plea bargain concluded between the perpetrator and the State Attorney, under which the perpetrator admitted guilt and accepted a sentence of life imprisonment.
 In doing so, the perpetrator avoided a lengthy public court trial.

 Other mass murders

 The attack was the worst mass murder in post-WW2 Czech history (see list of massacres) until the 2023 Prague shooting.
-Other mass murders in the Czech Republic in the past decade include the 2013 Harok family murder and Frenštát pod Radhoštěm apartment building explosion, the 2015 Uherský Brod shooting and the 2019 Ostrava hospital attack.
-The January 2020 Vejprty care center fire was also started deliberately according to investigators, however no one has yet been charged with causing the 8 deaths therein.
-Another attempted mass murder in Lenora in 2019 ended with only the arsonist's loss of life.
+Other mass murders in the Czech Republic in the past decade include the 2013 Harok family murders, the apartment building explosion in Frenštát pod Radhoštěm, as well as the shootings in Uherský Brod (2015) and Ostrava (2019).
+According to investigators, the January 2020 Vejprty care center fire was also started deliberately, however no one has yet been charged with causing the 8 deaths that the fire caused.
+Another attempted mass murder by arson in Lenora in 2019 ended with only the perpetrator losing their life.